abihassen/abihassen.github.io/index.md

 >
 > — Barbara Fields

+> _The most erroneous stories are those we think we know best – and therefore never scrutinize or question._
+>
+> — Stephen Jay Gould

 ### Selected Media and Publications

 * [Meet the EFA, Panel at HOPE 20, (video linked)](https://www.youtube.com/watch?v=XHSF9W70jOI)